 NHL is categorized based on the specific type of lymphocyte that has become cancerous, and its stage of maturation.
 Each type of NHL behaves somewhat differently in response to therapy, and knowing the specific subtype allows more precise treatment approaches.
 In general, the types of NHL that affect children divide rapidly and are considered aggressive.
 This makes them very amenable to treatment because chemotherapy works by killing rapidly dividing cells.
 The following are the major types of NHL seen in pediatric patients:

 - Burkitt lymphoma

 - Diffuse large B cell lymphoma (DLBCL)

 - Anaplastic large cell lymphoma

 There are many other types of NHL, but most of these are seen primarily in adults and rarely affect children.

-Once the diagnosis of NHL is established, a pediatric oncologist (doctor specializing in the care of children with cancer) will conduct a staging evaluation.
+Once the diagnosis of NHL is established, the oncology team will conduct a staging evaluation.
 In general, patients with NHL will undergo the following tests to determine where else in the body NHL cells may be and to test how well other organs in the body are working: